Life As an Insurance Claims Clerk

 - Prepare insurance claim forms or related documents and review them for completeness.

 - Contact insured or other involved persons to obtain missing information.

 - Transmit claims for payment or further investigation.

-These are the skills Insurance Claims Clerks say are the most useful in their careers:
+When polled, Insurance Claims Clerks say the following skills are most frequently used in their jobs:

 Reading Comprehension: Understanding written sentences and paragraphs in work related documents.

 Active Listening: Giving full attention to what other people are saying, taking time to understand the points being made, asking questions as appropriate, and not interrupting at inappropriate times.

 Speaking: Talking to others to convey information effectively.